 Sheffield’s answer to Dominique Ansel, comes in the form of Steam Yard, where you can get your Kronut/Cruffin fix, if you’re lucky.
 Often selling out completely before midday, this cool caf is a popular hangout just off the vintage mecca that is Division Street.
 Their Instagram will have you drooling over their creations; how does Matcha sugar, with a pistachio chantilly core and sour cherry compote sound?
 Or Basil crème pat, lime sugar and torched pineapple?
 Yes please.
 They even do a line in raw vegan donuts too if you’re that way inclined.

 With it’s cactus packed florists, sushi and ramen bars, Division Street is a favourite with cafe lovers and students.
-Heading out of town towards the Uni, you’ll pass Tamper’s other spot on Westfield Terrace, The Great Gatsby, and Forum Kitchen & Bar.
+Heading out of town towards the Uni, you’ll pass Tamper’s other spot on Westfield Terrace and Forum Kitchen & Bar.
 Further along, in a shiny new complex of restaurants and offices, you’ll find Ink & Water, a design agency come coffee shop that offers Animation alongside Americanos.
 With floor to ceiling glass, this little cafe is full of natural light, a sleek space for a little laptop and cheesecake brownie action.
 They also do excellent toast, plus craft beer, cocktails and prosecco after hours Monday to Saturday.

 Venture further out, and West Street becomes Glossop Road, proud home to Sheffield’s Creative Hub, Roco.
 This social enterprise collection of studios and workspace is not only worth a browse for gorgeous hand-crafted homeware, books and exhibitions, but for a visit to its Brood Cafe Bar.
 Open six days a week, you’ll find people chilling out on the sunny roof terrace, or tucking into beautiful brunches, dreamt up by head chef Hugh Smith, of Ecclesall Road Nonna’s fame.
 With a mini bakery on site, a greenhouse and small chilli farm, you can expect fresh ingredients served simply and artistically.